Introduction: The American Dream

 Moritz Karpen’s father had been a cabinet-maker as had his grandfather and his great grandfather before him.
 Their prestige as cabinet-makers in their little world corresponded to the prestige of the name Karpen in the great furniture world of today. —Chicago Furniture Manufacturers Association.
 “The Story of Karpen.”
 Chicago: Chicago Furniture Manufacturers Association, August 26, 1930.

 On August 26, 1930, two hundred seventy five “furniture men” gathered in the Congress Hotel, Chicago to honor S. Karpen & Bros. on its 50th Anniversary.
 Five of the original nine brothers attended the grand event.
-How proud Sam, Oscar, Adolph, Mike, and Leo Karpen must have felt—for their story was the American Dream.
+How proud Solomon, Oscar, Adolph, Mike, and Leo Karpen must have felt—for their story was the American Dream.

 The brothers most likely put aside their very real concerns about the future of their company for this was 1930, to remember the meaningful their memories of their past.
 Surely they would have remembered their four brothers who did not live to enjoy this moment of success.
 Their lives were cut short by epidemics, a tragic accident, and disease.
 Their thoughts then might have wandered far from the festivities—